matiasleidemer/my_api/README.md

 ### Authentication

 Basic http authentication is used.
 Running `bundle exec rake db:setup` will create an Admin and a User.
 In order to authenticate you need to fill the user name and password with the user's email and password.

+Guest users can be authenticated with both username and password 'guest'

 ### Tests